Mens Competition Policies

 Prior to the entry deadline players looking to withdraw should do so online through their Golf Genius user profile to receive an immediate refund and withdrawal.
 After the entry deadline has passed players should either call the TGA at (214) 468-8942 or email the posted staff in charge, which can be found on the individual Tournament Homepage.
 Only withdrawals on the day of the competition should be directed to the host club golf shop.

-WITHDRAWAL – “WD”
+Withdrawal – “WD”

-• A player who notifies TGA Staff and/or Officials that, during a round, they are withdrawing due to, but not limited to medical conditions, injuries or family emergencies, etc. Players failing to complete their round for reasons not covered above will be deemed a No Card.
+• A player notifies TGA Staff and/or Officials that, during a round, they are withdrawing due to, but not limited to medical conditions, injuries or family emergencies, etc. Players failing to complete their round for reasons not covered above will be deemed a No Card.

 Note: A player who notifies TGA Staff and/or Officials in advance of their starting time that they cannot make their TGA Qualifying Round (Amateur, Mid-Amateur or Senior) will be marked as a ‘Withdrawal’, and if applicable, may follow the Walk-Up Procedure at another site.
 Players will be identified as ‘Eligible to Walk-Up’ on the leaderboard sites for TGA Qualifying Rounds.
 For more information pertaining to the TGA Withdrawal Procedure, please see above.

-NO CARD – “NC”
+No Card – “NC”

-Note: A player who is deemed a ‘No Card’ during a TGA Qualifying Round (Amateur, Mid-Amateur or Senior) do not have the ability to follow the Walk-Up Procedure at another Qualifying Site.
+Note: A player who is deemed a ‘No Card’ during a TGA Qualifying Round (Amateur, Mid-Amateur or Senior) do not have the ability to follow the Walk-Up Procedure at another Qualifying Site.,

-DISQUALIFICATION – “DQ”
+Disqualification – “DQ”

 • A player will be denoted as disqualified if they fail to notify a TGA official to withdraw or fail to show up for their posted tee time.

-Players are subject to rejection of entries or loss of TGA Player of the Year points if they fail to adhere to the TGA Policies and Procedures set forth, that include withdrawals, no cards and disqualifications.
+Players are subject to rejection of entries or loss of TGA Player of the Year points if they fail to adhere to the Men’s Policies and Procedures set forth, that include withdrawals, no cards and disqualifications.
 Final decisions on these matters will be made by the TGA Championship Committee.

 Refund Policy